Need a crash course on Bitcoin layers?

 Ordinal theory is in essence just a numbering system.
 If you can agree upon a way to order the satoshis within a Bitcoin, then you can uniquely number each and every sat that has ever existed as well as every sat that will exist in the future.
 Ordinal theory proposes numbering satoshis in the order they are mined.

 This is a convention—the theory is only valuable to the degree that people accept the numbering system.
 And in fact, a numbering system isn’t a new idea and goes back to as early as 2012.
-This concept of numbering satoshis has since been independently proposed by several different entities.

 Once you have a numbering scheme in place, you can then represent that scheme in different ways, be it numeric, decimal, coordinates, etc. For example, decimal notation may look something like 3891094.16797, in which the first number is the block height and the second number is the order of the satoshi within that block.